kkcodescripts/horsin-around-with-bobjack-rossman-twitter-python-bot/README.md

  - Unlike the original bot, this may exceed AWS free tier.
 Use at your own financial risk.
  - Same rules as the original bot apply.
 If you want something more complex, you'll need to add it on your own.

-Original author dylanjcastillo's REAdME starts here:
+Original author dylanjcastillo's README starts here:
 ---------------------------